plantinformatics/pretzel/README.md

 For a quick start without installing any of the dependencies you will need docker engine running on your system.

+## Environment variables passed to Docker

+As noted below in [Enable Use Of HandsOnTable](#enable-use-of-handsontable), the License Key for HandsOnTable can be passed in to the server via this environment variable : $handsOnTableLicenseKey

+This can be passed via the docker run command via -e, e.g. for a non-commercial project, e.g. research, it is permitted to define :
+`docker run --name pretzel -e "handsOnTableLicenseKey=non-commercial-and-evaluation" ...`

 ## Docker on linux

 ```